chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 ### [Texas Blazers](https://www.texasblazers.com/)

+- Vice Chair of Fundraising, The University of Texas at Austin, Fall 2024 - Spring 2025
-- Fundraising Committee Member, Spring 2024
+- Fundraising Committee Member, The University of Texas at Austin, Spring 2024
-- Selections Committee Member, Spring 2024
+- Selections Committee Member, The University of Texas at Austin, Spring 2024

 ### [Collegiate DECA](https://www.deca.org/collegiate)